PostHog/posthog.com/contents/blog/best-heap-alternatives.md

 ### What is Mixpanel?

 Mixpanel is one of the most popular product analytics tools on the market.
-Founded in XXXX, in recent years it's deprecated additional features, such as A/B testing, in favor of focusing on product analytics alone.
+Founded in 2009, in recent years it's deprecated additional features, such as A/B testing, to focus on product analytics alone.

 ### Key features